firstpartners-net/red-piranha/readme.md

 [Examples Online](docs/RedPiranha.md) are a work in progress.
 For the moment, you can look at the [Downloadable Java examples](docs/RedPiranhaExamples.md).
 The [Book](docs/Book.md) page also contains samples on how to use Drools

+## Looking for Book Code
+We have snapshotted the [code that the book was written on here](https://github.com/paulbrowne-irl/red-piranha/tree/v0.9).
+You probably don't want this, the libraties this code is based on are now deprecated.
+The code in the rest of this site is much more up to date.

 ## Quick Start

 1. Click on run as 'Web application'